Versent/saml2aws/README.md

 Flags:
       --help                   Show context-sensitive help (also try --help-long and --help-man).
       --version                Show application version.
+      --verbose                Enable verbose logging
       --quiet                  silences logs
+  -i, --provider=PROVIDER      This flag is obsolete.
+See: https://github.com/Versent/saml2aws#configuring-idp-accounts
+      --config=CONFIG          Path/filename of saml2aws config file (env: SAML2AWS_CONFIGFILE)
-      --verbose                Enable verbose logging -i, --provider=PROVIDER      This flag is obsolete.
-See: https://github.com/Versent/saml2aws#configuring-idp-accounts -a, --idp-account="default"  The name of the configured IDP account. (env: SAML2AWS_IDP_ACCOUNT) --idp-provider=IDP-PROVIDER
+  -a, --idp-account="default"  The name of the configured IDP account. (env: SAML2AWS_IDP_ACCOUNT)
+      --idp-provider=IDP-PROVIDER
                                The configured IDP provider. (env: SAML2AWS_IDP_PROVIDER)
-      --browser-type=BROWSER-TYPE
-                               The browser type to use when IDP provider is set to 'Browser'. if not set 'chromium' will be used. (env: SAML2AWS_BROWSER_TYPE)
-      --browser-executable-path=BROWSER-EXECUTABLE-PATH
-                               The browser full path when IDP provider is set to 'Browser'.
-If set, no browser download will be performed and the executable path will be used instead. (env: SAML2AWS_BROWSER_EXECUTABLE_PATH)
-      --mfa=MFA                The name of the mfa. (env: SAML2AWS_MFA) -s, --skip-verify            Skip verification of server certificate. (env: SAML2AWS_SKIP_VERIFY) --url=URL                The URL of the SAML IDP server used to login. (env: SAML2AWS_URL) --username=USERNAME      The username used to login. (env: SAML2AWS_USERNAME) --password=PASSWORD      The password used to login. (env: SAML2AWS_PASSWORD) --mfa-token=MFA-TOKEN    The current MFA token (supported in Keycloak, ADFS, GoogleApps, Okta). (env: SAML2AWS_MFA_TOKEN)
-      --role=ROLE              The ARN of the role to assume. (env: SAML2AWS_ROLE) --aws-urn=AWS-URN        The URN used by SAML when you login. (env: SAML2AWS_AWS_URN) --skip-prompt            Skip prompting for parameters during login.
+      --mfa=MFA                The name of the mfa. (env: SAML2AWS_MFA) -s, --skip-verify            Skip verification of server certificate. (env: SAML2AWS_SKIP_VERIFY) --url=URL                The URL of the SAML IDP server used to login. (env: SAML2AWS_URL) --username=USERNAME      The username used to login. (env: SAML2AWS_USERNAME) --password=PASSWORD      The password used to login. (env: SAML2AWS_PASSWORD) --mfa-token=MFA-TOKEN    The current MFA token (supported in Keycloak, ADFS, GoogleApps). (env: SAML2AWS_MFA_TOKEN) --role=ROLE              The ARN of the role to assume. (env: SAML2AWS_ROLE) --aws-urn=AWS-URN        The URN used by SAML when you login. (env: SAML2AWS_AWS_URN) --skip-prompt            Skip prompting for parameters during login.
       --session-duration=SESSION-DURATION
-                               The duration of your AWS Session. (env: SAML2AWS_SESSION_DURATION) --disable-keychain       Do not use keychain at all. (env: SAML2AWS_DISABLE_KEYCHAIN) -r, --region=REGION          AWS region to use for API requests, e.g. us-east-1, us-gov-west-1, cn-north-1 (env: SAML2AWS_REGION)
+                               The duration of your AWS Session. (env: SAML2AWS_SESSION_DURATION) --disable-keychain       Do not use keychain at all.
+This will also disable Okta sessions & remembering MFA device. (env: SAML2AWS_DISABLE_KEYCHAIN)
+  -r, --region=REGION          AWS region to use for API requests, e.g. us-east-1, us-gov-west-1, cn-north-1 (env: SAML2AWS_REGION)
+      --prompter=PROMPTER      The prompter to use for user input (default, pinentry)

 Commands:
   help [<command>...]